Chlamydia

 Pharmacological management

-Treatments for chlamydia depend on whether the infection is complicated or uncomplicated, site of infection and co-morbidities (e.g. HIV co-infection, pregnancy).
+Treatments for chlamydia depend on whether the infection is complicated or uncomplicated, the site of infection, and co-morbidities (e.g. HIV co-infection, pregnancy).

 Complicated infections